fabric/fabric/docs/usage/tasks.rst

 Arguments
 ~~~~~~~~~

-`~fabric.decorators.task` may also be called with arguments to customize its behavior.
-Any arguments not documented below are passed into the constructor of the ``task_class`` being used, with the function itself as the first argument (see :ref:`task-decorator-and-classes` for details.)
+`@task <fabric.decorators.task>` may also be called with arguments to
+customize its behavior.
+Any arguments not documented below are passed into the
+constructor of the ``task_class`` being used, with the function itself as the
+first argument (see :ref:`task-decorator-and-classes` for details.)

 * ``task_class``: The `~fabric.tasks.Task` subclass used to wrap the decorated
   function.
 Defaults to `~fabric.tasks.WrappedCallableTask`.